mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 }
 ```

-If the `jobsList.maxSalary2()` statement returns a `null` value, we short-circuit the computation with a `Left` instance containing a `GenericError` instance.
+If the `jobsList.maxSalary2()` statement returns a `null` value, we short-circuit the computation with a `Left` instance containing a `GenericError`.

-The `ensure` extension function is similar to the `ensureNotNull` function, but it works with a predicate instead of a nullable value.
+The `ensure` extension function is similar to the `ensureNotNull` function but works with a predicate instead of a nullable value.
 The `ensure` function is defined as follows:

 ```kotlin
 // Arrow SDK